 British Airways: Innovating the Customer Experience

-Future-thinking concepts and prototypes with an aim to deliver a new and better mobile experience.
+Future-thinking concepts and prototypes delivering an improved mobile experience.

 Wanting to improve customer interaction with their brand, British Airways tasked us to explore how this could be achieved through their apps.
 This project aimed to showcase a myriad of new features using current smartphone technology with a philosophy that the app should prioritise and communicate relevant information to the user depending on where they are in their booking (before, during or after).